Pyotr Konchalovsky: Personal life

-Work
+Works

 Konchalovsky was a very prolific painter, and is known to have created more than five thousand works over the course of his long creative life.
 His work demonstrates a "complex evolution" of styles.

 The influence of Paul Cezanne was "clearly visible" in Konchalovsky's paintings in the pre-WWI period.

-Heralded as a member of Russia's avante guard, post war he became a Member of the U.S.S.R.
-Academy of Fine Arts and a People's Artist of the R.S.F.S.R.
+Heralded as a member of Russia's avant-garde, following World War II he became a member of the USSR Academy of Fine Arts and a People's Artist of the RSFSR.

 His paintings are considered to have made a significant contribution to "the development of Soviet realistic art."